MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 ## Reset the Financial reporting data mart for Dynamics 365 Finance + Operations (on-premises) through SQL Server Management Studio

-Before getting started, instruct all users to close Report designer and exit the Financial reporting area.
+Before getting started, be sure that all users close Report designer and exit the Financial reporting area.

-1. On the MRDB, execute the script below, which was last updated April 9, 2020: Reset Datamart Begin.txt
+1. On the MRDB, execute the following script. which was last updated April 9, 2020: Reset Datamart Begin.txt

     ```sql
 	------------------------------------------------------------------------------------------